 - With a corporation behind you, you can raise more awareness around your cause, especially during the year-end giving season.

-You can offer instructions to give both by mail and online to make the appeal more effective.
+- You can offer instructions to give both by mail and online to make the appeal more effective.

+- Giving Tuesday Ideas: Impactful Strategies.
 Giving Tuesday is a huge day for nonprofits.
 Learn how to make your nonprofit’s next Giving Tuesday a success.

+- How to Succeed on Social Media During Year-End Fundraising.
 Year-end fundraising is a hectic time!
-Learn how you can use social media to boost your year-end giving efforts.
+Check out how you can use social media to boost your year-end giving efforts.